 After writing, praying and loving your sponsored child for years, learning they’ve unexpectedly left the Child Sponsorship Program can leave you reeling.
 Suddenly, it feels like the journey you’ve been travelling with them has hit a dead-end, without any warning signs.

 Poverty is complex, messy and, at times, plain frustrating.
 Despite the best efforts of our local staff, sometimes children depart Compassion’s sponsorship program sooner than planned.
 Some of these reasons are bittersweet, others are just disappointing.
-But in all of these situations, we trust that God is at work.
+But in all these situations, we trust that God is at work.

 Graduation or reaching ‘the age of completion’